nicolascalev/backend-challenge/readme.md

 As a full-stack web developer, I have worked on multiple projects with different requirements and domains.
 However, I haven't had to implement more advanced backend functionality.

-I have worked with databases, web sockets, cli tools, authentication, streams and more.
+I have worked with databases, web sockets, cli tools, authentication, and more.
 But I have never had to worry about performance and use workers or multi threading and tuff like that which seems to be very popular these days.

 And honestly that's enough for me.
 I like creating a Next js project and not having to deal with configuration.
 I like having my serverless functions taken care of.
 And the only reason I create this project, is for fun.